Erjing Cui, MA, LMHC

 Obsessive-Compulsive Disorder (OCD) and related disorders

-Erjing received her clinical training from McLean Hospital, a psychiatric affiliate of Harvard Medical School since 2016.
-There, Erjing was trained in Exposure and Response Prevention therapy (ERP) to treat Obsessive-Compulsion Disorder and related disorders (such as panic attack, anxiety, body dysmorphic disorder).
+Erjing received her clinical training from McLean Hospital, a psychiatric affiliate of Harvard Medical School.
+There, Erjing is trained in Exposure and Response Prevention therapy (ERP) to treat Obsessive-Compulsion Disorder and related disorders.
+Erjing also works at Rogers Behavioral Health as an adult mental health therapist for OCD/Anxiety and Depression.

-Erjing has also been incorporating Acceptance and Commitment Therapy (ACT) to the treatment of OCD.
+Erjing incorporates Acceptance and Commitment Therapy (ACT) into the treatment of OCD.

 (Includes but not limited to International students, H1b visa holders, refugee, adoptee, and illegal immigrants)